railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 * inventory locations to see the accumulated losses and profits,

-* production locatiosn to see the value created for the company.
+* production locations to see the value created for the company.

 Also look at how the real and virtual stocks depend on the location selected.
 If you enter a supplier location: